11ty/eleventy-fetch/README.md

-# eleventy-asset-cache Plugin
+# eleventy-cache-assets Plugin

 Don’t do a network request to your data source on every build!
-Do it once every hour!
-Save remote images locally!
+Do it once every minute, or every hour, or every day!

+This can save any kind of asset—JSON, HTML, images, videos, etc.

 * Requires **Node 10+**